Detention (video game)

 Detention (返校 (Returning to School)) is a horror adventure video game created and developed by Taiwanese game developer Red Candle Games for Steam.
-It is a 2D atmospheric horror side-scroller set in the 1960s Taiwan under martial law.
+It is a 2D atmospheric horror side-scroller set in 1960s Taiwan under martial law.
 The game also incorporates religious elements based on Taiwanese culture and mythology.
 The game was released on 13 January 2017.
 A demo version was released on Steam Greenlight on 13 June 2016.

 The game's concept originates with the Red Candle Games co-founder Shun-ting "Coffee" Yao.
 In February 2017, a novel based on the game was published by novelist Ling Jing.
 A live action film adaptation distributed by Warner Bros.
 Taiwan was released on 20 September 2019.

 Synopsis

 Set in 1960s Taiwan of the White Terror period, students Wei and Ray find themselves trapped and vulnerable in Greenwood High School (翠華中學), which is located in a remote mountainous area.
 The place they once knew has changed in unsettling ways, haunted by evil creatures known as the "lingered" (魍魎).
 While hiding from the rampaging monsters, the protagonists unveil mysteries that slowly reveal the dark past of the cursed school.